 Palladium is one of the platinum group metals.
 It has the purity of platinum, but with an even more white colour.
 Palladium is hypoallergenic, malleable and very lightweight- especially by comparison to platinum.
 Palladium is the perfect alloy metal for white gold, as it makes gold more durable.

 Pure 24 karat gold is rarely used in jewellery because it is too soft for frequent wear.
-Gold is mixed with alloys like copper, silver, nickel, and zinc to give different colors, strength, and durability.
+Gold is mixed with alloys like copper, silver, nickel, and zinc to give different colours, strength, and durability.
 Gold's purity is measured in karats, which indicate out of 24 parts how many parts are gold.
 For example, 18kt gold contains 18/24 gold and 6/24 alloy, while 14kt gold contains 14/24 gold and 10/24 alloy.
-Gold is traditionally seen in yellow and white colors, but can also be available in rose or green on occasion.
+Gold is traditionally seen in yellow white and rose colours.

 Gold plated jewellery is made with sterling silver or another base metal, with a thin layer of karat gold plated over it.
-Gold filled jewellery is made with a base metal, usually brass, bonded with karat gold.
+Gold filled jewellery is made with a base metal and bonded with karat gold.

 Sterling silver is usually 92.5% silver and 7.5% copper.
 Silver is much more plentiful than platinum or gold and is much less expensive.
 It takes on a much higher polish than any other metal, but it does tarnish.
 The tarnish can be removed, but silver requires much more care than other metals.